8 Healthy Soda Alternatives That Actually Taste Good

 Homemade sparkling iced tea

-First, make a batch of iced tea with any tea you prefer.
-If you choose tea with caffeine, be mindful of how your body and blood sugar may react.
-I make iced tea by boiling 8 cups of water, turning the stove off, and adding 4 tea bags.
-I let the tea cool to room temperature, remove the tea bags, and then I might add a few sprigs of mint.
-Put tea in a pitcher and then in the fridge for a few hours until cold.
+First, make a batch of iced tea.
+Choose any tea you prefer.
+If you choose tea with caffeine, be mindful of your blood sugar.
+I make iced tea by boiling 8 cups of water.
+Turn the stove off and add 4 tea bags.
+Let the tea cool to room temperature and remove the bags.

-Once the tea is cold, fill a glass halfway with it and the other half with sparkling water.
-If you want the tea sweet, add a few drops of stevia and mix.
+Once the tea is cold, fill a glass halfway with it.
+Fill the other half with sparkling water.
+Add a few drops of stevia if you want it sweet.
 Top off with ice cubes before drinking!

 Conclusion

-Cutting down on soda or completely cutting it out can be challenging, but it is possible!
-The addicting combination of sugar, carbonation, and caffeine can keep you hooked, but luckily, there are some excellent alternatives.
-Have you tried cutting out or reducing your soda intake?
-If so, what is your favorite alternative?
+Cutting down on soda can be challenging, but it is possible!
+The mix of sugar and caffeine can keep you hooked.
+Luckily, there are some excellent alternatives.

 Join the conversation